ndd21/PHYS281/docs/index.md

 functions that can perform specific tasks on that data.

 There have been several versions of Python as the language gets updated and new features added.
-The latest major version in Python 3, with Python 3.8 being a recent stable release.
+The latest major version is Python 3, with Python 3.8 being a recent stable release.
 While most Python code is fairly backwards compatible, i.e., can run with previous versions of the language, there are some specific features that are not.
 Broadly speaking, code written based on Python 3.5 or above should be compatible and in this course we will not use any syntax that does not work across these